 Dr. Kates took a back seat to Mrs. Kates….family always came first

-But then in Wendy’s own words, Dr. Kates took a back seat to Mrs. Kates – the wife and mother – as she and Alex had 5 children in 7 years, and her family became the central focus of her life, and for the rest of her days.
+But then in Wendy’s own words, Dr. Kates took a back seat to Mrs. Kates – the wife and mother – as she and Alex had five children in seven years, and her family became the central focus of her life, and for the rest of her days.
 And yet she was always able to balance these two roles, and meet the expectations of each, readily acknowledging that she could not have done this without the unconditional support and assistance of our father.

 So while we knew we also had to share Wendy with the many causes and organisations with which she was involved, family always came first and we have so many happy memories (and pictures); of picnics when, like Mary Poppins, Wendy would cause all kinds of marvellous things to emerge from the boot of the car; of family holidays including a week spent with Wendy driving the five of us around Ireland in the pouring rain in a Rover 60; of the formal invitations we received to come to their anniversary parties in our sitting room, and our politely handwritten thank you note;, and of the prodigious quantities of food that would magically appear any time we invited a friend over.
-And she still had time each day to complete the Times crossword, and later a Soduku – Wendy loved doing puzzles and quizzes, test us on our homework, do some gardening take the dogs (we always had 2 dogs) for a run, usually behind the car, and to cook.
+And she still had time each day to complete the Times crossword, and later a Soduku – Wendy loved doing puzzles and quizzes, test us on our homework, do some gardening take the dogs (we always had two dogs) for a run, usually behind the car, and to cook.
 In fact Wendy always said her epitaph should read “she made good soup”, although a more fitting memorial would be she made a difference.

 But it wasn’t just her own family for whom Wendy was such a tower of strength.
 She had married into a large extended family, and was always available to assist in any way she could, and did in so different many ways.

 Meanwhile her marriage guidance counselling and her work with the Association of Jewish Youth led her into the area of sex education, and the emergence of Dr. Greengross, the media celebrity.
 Publication followed publication… ‘Sex in Marriage’ for Marriage Guidance, to be followed by ‘Sex in the Middle Years” which providing her with a certain notoriety for suggesting publicly that a woman might be able to enjoy sex in marriage after the age of forty.
 “Entitled to love” about the Sexual and psychological problems of the disabled, “Sex and the handicapped child”, “Sex in early marriage”, “Helping with sex problems”. ….. do you begin to see a common thread here – I suppose she could be considered to be the EL James of the 1960s.
-But re-reading these books 40 years after they were published, and they were produced at a time when hardly anyone was talking about these subjects, let alone writing about them, their advice is extraordinarily fresh, current and relevant to today’s much less inhibited discussions about sexuality.
-And her last two books were amongst her most influential – Jewish and Homosexual, which Tony referred to, and Living, Loving and Aging written 20 years ago with her sister-in-law Sally.
+But re-reading these books forty years after they were published, and they were produced at a time when hardly anyone was talking about these subjects, let alone writing about them, their advice is extraordinarily fresh, current and relevant to today’s much less inhibited discussions about sexuality.
+And her last two books were amongst her most influential – Jewish and Homosexual, which Tony referred to, and Living, Loving and Aging written twenty years ago with her sister-in-law Sally.

 the emergence of Dr. Greengross, the media celebrity

 She also became more involved with a host of community organisations.
-She was a founder member and later chair of SPOD, at that time the initials stood for Sexual Problems of the Disabled, a member of the Warnock Committee on Fertilisation and Embryology, a patron of Action on Elder Abuse, a founder of the Residential Care Consortium and for 25 years a Trustee of the Leonard Cheshire Foundation, where her belief in the need to support autonomy and treat people with disabilities with respect and dignity drove her work, and the leadership she provided, particularly in residential care, where again her ideas which we take for granted today were not broadly accepted 30 years ago.
+She was a founder member and later chair of SPOD, at that time the initials stood for Sexual Problems of the Disabled, a member of the Warnock Committee on Fertilisation and Embryology, a patron of Action on Elder Abuse, a founder of the Residential Care Consortium and for twenty five years a Trustee of the Leonard Cheshire Foundation, where her belief in the need to support autonomy and treat people with disabilities with respect and dignity drove her work, and the leadership she provided, particularly in residential care, where again her ideas which we take for granted today were not broadly accepted thirty years ago.

 Her media work also expanded with regular newspaper and magazine articles and TV and Radio appearances.
 And in the 1970s she became the regular member of the innovative and influential Radio 4 counselling programme ‘If You Think You’ve Got Problems’ which ran every Sunday evening at 6.15 for eight years and was referred to as “the first attempt to put Britain on the therapists couch”.